+I have been an artist who uses a camera since grade school.
+Trading in my Brownie Starmite for 35mm in the mid-60s, I graduated through the subsequent years of high school, college, and a stint as a Marine Corps officer to larger formats; eventually finding and adopting 8x10 in the early-80s.
 I also moved from making photographs for others, pictures I knew or at least hoped people would like; to making photographs for myself; making photographs in which I had some emotional skin.
 I realized that I was now photographing places and things because of my interconnectedness with those subjects.
 I was making photographs because of the experience of making that connection; because making the picture gave me, gave my heart and soul a sense of my and the subject's place in a much larger physical and spiritual world.

 Click on image to the left to view more of Bob's work.